 We provide our profiles using the Simplify3D FFF format.
 To make use of these profiles, you will need to import them into your Simplify3D application.

-dx indicates it is for use with a secondary extruder
+sxindicates it is for use with a single extruder.
+The

 If you make changes to the profile and want to save them, we recommend saving the profile with a new name so that you can refer back to the base profiles we provide.